Amelia Earhart: Search efforts

 On the mornings of July 3 and July 6, 1937, an Oakland radio amateur was reported to have heard emergency transmissions, seemingly from Earhart.
 (Note: The reputed July 3 transmission was an SOS message in Earhart's voice, accompanied by her plane's call letters.
 The alleged July 6 message, heard on one of Earhart's bands, was in a faint voice and its gender was unidentifiable.
 It said, "Cannot hold out much longer".
-Putnam believed the messages to be authentic because they were within five minutes of the half hour, the expected interval of SOS messages.)
+Putnam believed the messages to be authentic because they were within five minutes of the half hour, the expected interval of her SOS messages.)
 In the days after their last confirmed transmissions, further transmissions purporting to be from Earhart were reported, many of which were determined to be hoaxes.
 The captain of later said: "There was no doubt many stations were calling the Earhart plane on the plane's frequency, some by voice and others by signals.
 All of these added to the confusion and doubtfulness of the authenticity of the reports."

 Immediately after the end of the official search, Putnam financed a private search by local authorities of nearby Pacific islands and waters.
 In late July 1937, Putnam chartered two small boats and, while he remained in the United States, directed a search of other islands.
 Putnam acted to become the trustee of Earhart's estate so he could pay for the searches and related bills.
 In probate court in Los Angeles, Putnam asked to have the "declared death in absentia" seven-year waiting period waived so he could manage Earhart's finances.
 As a result, Earhart was declared legally dead on January 5, 1939.

 In 2003 and 2006, David Jourdan extensively searched a 1200 sqmi area north and west of Howland Island with deep-sea sonar devices.
 The searches cost $4.5 million but did not find any wreckage.
 The search locations were derived from the line of position (157–337) broadcast by Earhart on July 2, 1937.
 In 2019, Robert Ballard led an expedition around Nikumaroro Island to locate wreckage of Earhart's plane and did not find any evidence of it.
 In 2024, Tony Romeo funded and coordinated an expedition around Howland Island to find Earhart's plane and did not find any evidence of it.